Kong/openresty-build-tools/README.md

                                    LuaJIT and OpenSSL to help debugging.

   -j, --jobs                       Concurrency level to use when building.
-                                   (Defaults to number of CPU cores available: 8)
+                                   (Defaults to number of CPU cores available: 12)

-      --work <work_dir>            The working directory to use while compiling.
+      --work <work>                The working directory to use while compiling.
                                    (Defaults to "work")

+  -f, --force                      Build from scratch.
+                                   (WARNING: this removes everything inside the <work> and <prefix> directories)

   -h, --help                       Show this message.